 Following in the footsteps of people whom I admired in (and outside of) the industry, I was determined to get my work out there by any means necessary, and on my own terms.

-After a decade in the industry, despite being largely ignored by both the mainstream publishing world, as well as the indie media, BSP is still here.
+After more than a decade in the industry, despite being largely ignored by both the mainstream publishing world, as well as the indie media, BSP is still here.

 BSP remains an underground publishing house with a small but dedicated audience.
 BSP has been featured on radio, web, print and television, from coast to coast and its books have reached the shelves of both traditional and independent bookstores stores, as well as select public libraries, and as teaching material in universities and both public/private schools.
 BSP books have also been the basis for more than a few dissertations.